shaninizan/code-examples/README.md

 Each directory includes a README with an explanation of the project and highlights of my contributions.

 Areas of experience:
+- React
+- TypeScript
+- Cypress
+- React Testing Library
+- NextJS
 - User Interface Development
 - Javascript
 - CSS3 (and Compass)
 - HTML5
-- Drupal (6 and 7)
-- PHP 5, with a little bit of SQL.